hsimpso/MECH105-Algorithms-/False Position Algorithm/README.md

 # False Position
-## This algorithm will use the False Position method to find the root of the function
+## This algorithm will use the False Position method to find the root of a function

 * **Inputs:**
     1. func = name of function;